telerik/fiddler-jam-docs/extension/submitting-a-log.md

 # Submitting a Log

-Logs recorded by the Fiddler Jam extension can be submitted to the [Fiddler Jam portal]({%slug fj-portal%}) and shared with portal users via email or a direct link.
+Fiddler Jam logs can be submitted to the [Fiddler Jam portal]({%slug fj-portal%}) and shared with portal users via email or a direct link.

 ## Submit via Link